Thackley: Transport history

 The Leeds and Liverpool Canal was built through the far north of Thackley in the 1770s.

 In 1845 railway construction began with the building of a two-track Thackley Railway Tunnel under Thackley Hill—in use up until 1968.

 In 1900 a second adjacent and parallel tunnel was added on the northern side of the original to create a fast passenger line and a slow goods line on the Airedale Line.

-In 1875, the Great Northern Railway opened its Shipley and Windhill Line, a 6.5 mi double track branch line from Quarry Gap junction near Laisterdyke to Shipley and Windhill railway station, passing Eccleshill and Idle railway stations and Thackley railway station.
+In 1875, the Great Northern Railway opened its Shipley and Windhill Line, a 6.5 mi double-track branch line from Quarry Gap junction near Laisterdyke to Shipley and Windhill railway station, passing Eccleshill and Idle railway stations and Thackley railway station.

 Thackley railway station, rebuilt in 1894, is in the middle of Thackley.

-The line wasn't competitive and after 1931 it was made single line freight only, and progressively closed from 1966 to 1968.
+The line wasn't competitive and after 1931 it was made single-line freight only, and progressively closed from 1966 to 1968.

-The route through Thackley can be easily identified today—the rails have been removed and the route is overgrown by trees but the cuttings and original railway bridges in Thackley still remain.
+The route through Thackley can be easily identified today—the rails have been removed and the route is overgrown by trees but the original railway bridges and cuttings in Thackley still remain.

 A trolleybus service ran from Shipley, West Yorkshire up to its terminus at Thackley Corner in the centre of Thackley.

 The Open Air School

-Between 1908 and 1939 sickly children from Bradford were bussed in to attend the Open Air School in Buck Wood.
+Between 1908 and 1939 sickly children from Bradford were bused in to attend the Open Air School in Buck Wood.

 Near the main entrance to Buck Wood on Ainsbury Avenue (private road) is a plateau originally formed from waste material created when the first railway tunnel was built under Buck Wood.

 This flat raised area was used as a playground by children at the school and traces of the foundations of the school buildings can still be seen beyond the steps leading down from the north-east edge of the plateau.